paula-ro14/A-B-Testing-for-ENIAC/README.md

 # A-B-Testing-for-ENIAC
-We get to run tests to see which web design is more appealing to make an actual purchase. 📈 📉
+We get to run X2 test to see which web design is more appealing to make an actual purchase. 📈 📉

 ## How it's looking
 Our favorite, but also imaginary, company ENIAC would like to know which of the FOUR web designs is the most effective